 - When the engine is running, keep hands, clothing, and tools away from the moving fan and engine drive belts.
 (Removing rings, watches, and ties is advisable.) - Right after driving, the engine compartment and trunk room-the engine, radiator, exhaust manifold, power steering fluid reservoir and spark plug boots, etc.-will be hot.
 So be careful not to touch them.
-Oil, fluids and spark plugs may also be hot. - If the engine is hot, do not remove the coolant reservoir cap or air release valve or loosen the drain plugs to prevent burning yourself. - Do not leave anything that may burn easily, such as paper or rags, in the engine compartment. - Do not smoke, cause sparks or allow open flames around fuel or the battery.
+Oil, fluids and spark plugs may also be hot. - If the engine is hot, do not remove the coolant reservoir cap or air release valve or loosen the drain plugs to prevent burning yourself. - Do not smoke, cause sparks or allow open flames around fuel or the battery.
 Their fumes are flammable. - Do not get under your vehicle with just the body jack supporting it.
 Always use automotive jack stands or other solid supports.

 - Be sure that the ignition is off if you work near the electric cooling fans or radiator grille.
 With the ignition on, the electric cooling fans will automatically start to run if the engine coolant temperature is high and/or the air conditioning is on. - Use eye protection whenever you work on or under your vehicle where you may be exposed to flying or falling material, fluid spray, etc. - Be extremely cautious when working on the battery.
-It contains poisonous and corrosive sulfuric acid. - Used engine oil contains potentially harmful contaminants which may cause skin disorders such as inflammation or skin cancer, so care should be taken to avoid prolonged and repeated contact with it.
+It contains poisonous and corrosive sulfuric acid. - Warning: Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+Wash hands after handling - Used engine oil contains potentially harmful contaminants which may cause skin disorders such as inflammation or skin cancer, so care should be taken to avoid prolonged and repeated contact with it.
 To remove used engine oil from your skin, wash thoroughly with soap and water.

-- Do not leave used oil within the reach of children. - Dispose of used oil and filter only in a safe and acceptable manner.
+Do not leave used oil within the reach of children.

+- Dispose of used oil and filter only in a safe and acceptable manner.
 Do not dispose of used oil and filter in household trash, in sewers or onto the ground.
 Call your dealer or a service station for information concerning recycling or disposal. - Take care when filling the brake and clutch fluid reservoirs because brake fluid can harm your eyes and damage painted surfaces.
 If fluid gets in your eyes, flush your eyes with clean water. - When racing the engine, make sure that the gear position is in the "N" position.
 In case the accelerator is operated with the gear in any other positions, the vehicle may move, resulting in an unexpected accident.

-◆Remember that battery and ignition cables carry high currents or voltages.
+Remember that battery and ignition cables carry high currents or voltages.
 Be careful of accidentally causing a short circuit.